Neu1rO/Ohno/README.md

 # Ohno

-Ohno reaction discord bot
+Ohno reaction discord bot.

-Run legacybot.lua if you want older version of a bot with more entertaining things, legacybot will not be updated anymore
+Run legacybot.lua if you want older version of a bot with more entertaining things, this bot will probably not be updated anymore.

-Run bot.lua for a newer and supported version of a bot
+Run bot.lua for a newer version.

 # Setup